-4.11 Related Security.
-What additional formalities must be fulfilled for the concurrent transfer of related security to be enforceable?
+4.10 Related Security.
+Must any additional formalities be fulfilled in order for the related security to be transferred concurrently with the sale of receivables?
 If not all related security can be enforceably transferred, what methods are customarily adopted to provide the purchaser the benefits of such related security?

 See question 4.3 above in respect of transferring collateral of the type of instruments described therein.
 Related security consisting of receivables assigned by way of security assignment (Sicherungsabtretung) as well as guarantees (Garantien) is transferred by way of security assignment, requiring an agreement between the seller and the purchaser to assign the relevant security.
 Insurance claims are also assigned, usually requiring notification to, and sometimes the prior consent of, the insurer.
 If the collateral comprises security over inventory and other movable assets in the form of a security transfer (Sicherungsübereignung), the purchaser needs to obtain (indirect) possession of the inventory concerned.
 If the sold receivable is secured by a pledge (Pfandrecht) or surety (Bürgschaft), no additional arrangements are necessary to transfer such collateral.
-See also question 5.3 below.

-5 Security Interests
+5 Security Issues